 - Talk to your veterinarian before choosing any diet for your dog.
 “Don’t rely on the 16-year-old stock boy to help you decide what your dog should eat,” advises Dr. Nelson.

-- Don’t make a good deal your top priority.
-“The most expensive brands are not necessarily the best, but quality of ingredients — natural or otherwise — does tend to increase with price,” concludes Dr. Nelson.
+- Don’t make a good deal, your top priority.
+“The most expensive brands are not necessarily the best, but the quality of ingredients — natural or otherwise — does tend to increase with price,” concludes Dr. Nelson.

 After consulting Henry’s veterinarian, Amy Rader found a natural food that satisfied her concerns.
-It also seems to be satisfying Henry’s.
+It also seems to be fulfilling Henry’s.
 “He gobbles it up,” she says.
-“So I guess we both feel good about it.”
+“So, I guess we both feel good about it.”

 Experts caution that there is no scientific agreement that natural foods provide more safety or nutritional value than traditional dog foods.
 “I don’t want people to expect health miracles from feeding a natural food,” says Dr. Dicke.
 “It’s a personal choice.
 It’s another feeding option.”
 For some dog owners, however, “natural” is the way to go.